FrostlineTech/Endpoint_stealer/README.md

 [Code of Conduct](CODE_OF_CONDUCT.md) and abide by applicable laws and regulations.

-## License
+## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👤 Author

+[Dakota Fryberger - CEO at Frostline Solutions LLC]